kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 will not allow data to be persisted which the previous release of the API server would choke on.

-Typically, a feature gate is used to do this rollout, starting in alpha and disabled by default in release 1, and graduating to stable and enabled by default in release 2.
+Typically, a feature gate is used to do this rollout, starting in alpha and disabled by default in release 1, and graduating to beta and enabled by default in release 2.
-With beta as an intermediate step, release 3 (stable) would enable the feature gate by default.
-The behavior changed with Kubernetes v1.24
-(for details see the [KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-architecture/3136-beta-apis-off-by-default/README.md)).
-Beta APIs introduced before v1.24 will be enabled by default.
-Beta API introduced after v1.24 will be disabled by default.

 1. Add a feature gate to the API server to control enablement of the new enum value (and associated function):